hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdJobs/HummingbirdJobs.md

 ### Processing Jobs

-To process jobs you need to create a ``HBJobQueueHandler``.
+To process jobs you need to create a ``JobQueueHandler``.
 This defines the job queue it should service and how many jobs will be processed concurrently.

-The ``HBJobQueueHandler`` conforms to `Service` from Swift Service Lifecycle so can be added to a `ServiceGroup`
+The ``JobQueueHandler`` conforms to `Service` from Swift Service Lifecycle so can be added to a `ServiceGroup`
 ```swift
 let serviceGroup = ServiceGroup(
     services: [server, jobQueueHandler],